torkian/blast-QC/README.md

 - Norman lab’s BLAST-QC script has been designed for integration into bioinformatic and genomic workflows and provides options for users to modify and specify the desired functionality.
 - Provides the ability to filter the number of hits returned per query sequence.
 - Provides the ability to order the output by any of the threshold values the user wants.
-- Provides threshold values to tailor the filtered results to whatever specifactions the user requires.
+- Provides threshold values to tailor the filtered results to whatever specifications the user requires.
-- Provides a range value that when specified allows for researchers to select the sequences that produced a more detailed taxonomic description within that range.
+- Provides a range value that when specified allows for researchers to select the sequences that produced a more detailed definition within that range.
-    - Ex.- the top hit has an e-value of .00010 but little taxonomic info., with a set e-value range of .00005 a hit with an e-value of .00015 that has better taxonomic detail will be returned in its place.
+    - Ex.- the top hit has an e-value of .00010 but little info. in the definition, with a set e-value range of .00005 a hit with an e-value of .00015 that has a more detailed definition will be returned in its place.
-    - This is one of the features the team finds the most useful as it avoids the problem of finding a high scoring sequence that provides no real relevant information, as there is little use in knowing that a hit accurately matches a sequence with unknown taxonomy.
+    - This is one of the features the team finds the most useful as it avoids the problem of finding a high scoring sequence that provides no real relevant information, as there is little use in knowing that a hit accurately matches an unknown sequence.
 ###### Arguments/options:

 <details>
 <summary>Click to expand</summary>
 <p>

-- `-f, --filename {filename}`
+- `-i, --input {filename}`
 >Specifiy the Blast XML results input file.
 - `-o, --output {outfile name}`
 >Specify the output file base name (no extension).
 BLAST-QC will output 3 text files with this base name `{}.hits.txt`, `{}.nohits.txt`, and `{}.hits.header`
-- `-v, --version {(n, p, x)}`
+- `-t, --type {(n, p)}`
->Specify which version of BLAST you are running (BLASTP, BLASTN, BLASTX)
+>Specify which version of BLAST you are running (Protein or Nucleotide)
 - `-n, --number {num hits}`
 >Specify the number of hits to return per query sequence.
 This parameter defaults to return all hits that fit the input values.
 (Integer value)
 - `-e, --evalue {evalue threshold}`